 - Be sure your child gets a good night's sleep the night before and let us know if they don't. - If your child takes routine medications, discuss with the Psychologist whether or not they should be taken the day of testing.
 If unsure, bring them with you. - If your child is prescribed glasses, bring them.
-We won't be able to test without them. - DO let us know if person to be tested is not feeling well or has symptoms of cold or other viral illness.
-We spend up to 3-6 hours sitting in close proximity and we routinely work with clients who are immunocompromised (and thus takes extra precautions).
+We won't be able to test without them and will reschedule. - DO let us know if person to be tested is not feeling well or has symptoms of cold or other viral illness.
+We spend 3-4 hours sitting in close proximity and we routinely work with clients who are immunocompromised (and thus take extra precautions).
+Congestion for any reason can also impact language test performance.
 We can usually reschedule local testing within a few weeks, with few exceptions. - An adult must plan to remain in our waiting room UNLESS exceptions were confirmed in writing.
 Your child will return to the waiting room to sit with you during breaks, or to get some fresh air outside. - DO bring a beverage and snacks, and a packed lunch even if it's early or your child "doesn't eat." - Have your child dress in layers so that they are comfortable regardless of the temperatures inside or outside. - Let us know in advance if someone other than a parent/or legal guardian will be staying. - Check in with us directly during inclement weather.
-Testing will always be rescheduled in case of weatherrelated closures or delays in any metro area school system or public agency.
+Testing will always be rescheduled in case of weather-related closures or delays in any metro area school system or public agency.